chriskonnertz/RegEx/README.md

 RegEx has been inspired by [PHPVerbalExpressions](https://github.com/VerbalExpressions/PHPVerbalExpressions).
 It is not better than VerbalExpressions but different.
 RegEx makes more use of OOP principles.
-Therefore it is better suited to mimic the structure of a regular expression but it is also more complex.
+Therefore it is better suited to mimic the structure of a regular expression.
+On the downside it is more complex.

 ## General notes

 * Contributions welcome.
 Do not hesitate to create issues and pull requests.

+* If you want to test your regular expression, you may try an [online regex tester](http://www.phpliveregex.com/).

 * Why the extensive use of (not capturing) groups?
 Well, to me it is not very intuitive that "ab*" is the same as "(?:ab)*".
 Always using (non capturing) groups emphasizes the structure of a regular expression.